zhiming99/rpc-frmwrk/logs.md

 ---
+[`Fri May 05 2023 09:51:41 PM Beijing`]
+1. Code complete the non-socket-stream support.
+The extensive test can only be done when ridlc can generate the skelton with non-socket-stream enabled.
+2. Next i will add the ridlc the new feature to generate integrated server/proxy with builtin rpcrouter rather than stand-alone rpcrouters, to see the maximum performance gain the non-socket-stream can reach.

 [`Sat Apr 22 2023 10:14:15 AM Beijing`]
 1. We have modulized features `gmssl`, `openssl` `fuse3`, `auth`, `java`, `python`, and `testcases`.
 All the features are now pluggable at compile time, and can be disabled by adding a `--disable-xxx` when running script `configure` or `cfgsel`.
 2. We have improved the deployment utility by generating the server/client side installer with `rpcfg.py`, which is preferable to the previous `initcfg.json` file.
 And the installer can install the private keys and certs as well as the system settings.